cloud-gov/cg-dashboard/CONTRIBUTING.md

 - Pages and views should work on different device screen-sizes, and should work as specified in design mockups.
   - If making a feature work on mobile is time-consuming, and there isnt' an official design for the mobile view of the feature yet, the mobile view can be held off until a design becomes available.
 - Support for browsers not running javascript should be attempted if it's easy, but not a major focus
-  - Eventually the react code base will allow server-sided, isomorphic rendering for both performance and support reasons.
+  - Eventually the react code base will allow server-side, isomorphic rendering for both performance and support reasons.
 This means code should attempt to ensure things work without it when it's not detrimental to project timeline to do so.
 - CSS in component files should opt to use CSS Modules first, and will use normal CSS class architecture after.
-- Any shared styles across cloud.gov should be put in the `cg-style` project, not `cg-dashboard` or others.

 ## Performance
 Adding performance tracking and metrics is currently a TODO.
 Here are some items in consideration: